DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-04-03-highlighting-problems-with-records.md

 Sometimes we suspect that 2 or more records refer to the same trainee.
 This can happen for a variety of reasons.

 For example, a school centred initial teacher training (SCITT) provider can manually register a trainee.
-If they later mark that trainee as having met conditions in the Manage service, then our Apply import will automatically create a draft trainee in register.
+If they later mark that trainee as having met conditions in the Manage service, then our Apply import will automatically create a draft trainee in Register.

  We currently need to contact the provider when we find a duplicate.
 We ask them to confirm that the records are duplicates and ask them which record we should keep.